andrew-hossack/dash-tools/README.md

 ### Creating Templates

 1. Templates are found here: `dash_tools/templating/templates/<Template Name>`.
 When a user uses CLI to choose a template with the name `<Template Name>` the template will be copied to their system.
-2. Adding a new template to the templates directory requires adding the new template to the Enum list in `templating.templateUtils:Templates` Enum.
+2. Adding a new template to the templates directory requires adding the new template to the Enum list in `templating.Templates` Enum.
 Template name must match Enum value, eg.

    ```python
    class Templates(Enum):